boswellbenjamin/1DV610-L3/reflection.md

 ## Chapter 6: Objects and Data Structures

 This chapter talks about data abstraction and the difference between objects and data structures.
 My `PersonData` interface is a data structure because it just exposes data with no behavior, which is fine for transferring data in an API.
-The `Person` class from my module is interesting because it is kind of a hybrid.
-The book says to avoid hybrids, but my Person class has public properties AND getter methods.
-I had to keep the properties public because i had problems with SSR (Server Side Rendering) in Nuxt when they were private.
-The book would say this is not ideal, but sometimes framework constraints force you to make trade-offs.
-The getter methods still provide some abstraction even though the data is technically public.
-You could argue the getters are redundant since the properties are public anyway, but i kept them because they signal the intended public API and allow for future changes without breaking code that uses the module.
-The Law of Demeter says you should not chain method calls, and in my Vue component i do `person.value.getName()` which is a bit of a train wreck, but that is how Vue refs work, though i could possibly make it less "train-wrecky".
+The `Person` class from my module is now a pure data structure with private properties and getter methods, which follows the book's recommendation to hide implementation.
+The `PersonGenerator` class is a separate object that handles the creation of Person instances, which follows the principle of separating data from behavior.
+I also created a `PersonService` class in my L3 app that encapsulates the business logic and delegates to the module classes.
+The Law of Demeter says you should not chain method calls, and in my Vue component i do `person.value.getName()` which is a bit of a train wreck, but that is how Vue refs work.

 ```typescript
 // Data Transfer Object - just data, no behavior